The Impact of CSS View Transitions on Web Performance

 RUM Data Findings

-To validate our idea that that view-transition negatively impacts the Largest Contentful Paint, we set up a series of A/B tests on 5 different sites and let these run for 7 days.
-On 50% of the pageviews we added @view-transition { navigation: auto;}
+To validate our idea that view transitions negatively impact the Largest Contentful Paint, we set up a series of A/B tests on 5 different sites and let these run for 7 days.
+On 50% of the pageviews we added @view-transition { navigation: auto;} to the page's stylesheets while the other 50% of pageviews were served without these styles.

 Real-user monitoring data has uncovered that implementing the View Transition API adds approximately 70ms to the Largest Contentful Paint for repeat mobile pageviews.
 This increase in LCP time is noteworthy, considering Google's recommendation that LCP should occur within 2.5 seconds of when the page first starts loading for a good user experience.